Hate Crime Defense Lawyer Chicago

 Class 4 Felony

-If the underlying offense would normally be a misdemeanor, a hate crime is typically charged as a Class 4 felony.
-Penalties may include:
+A first offense hate crime is commonly charged as a Class 4 felony.

 • Probation in eligible cases